GiK/HyperlinkingTextView/README.md

 # HyperlinkingTextView

-Why implement a third-party library to add hypertext-like links to UITextViews when you can do it yourself?
+Add hyperlink-like behaviour to substrings in a UITextView.

 ## What This Is

-I really don't think this warrants a library of its own, so this is just a demonstration of how to implement hyperlinking and tap-handling in a UITextView.
+A demonstration of how to implement hyperlinks in a UITextView using methods found in the UITextInput protocol.
+A UITextView subclass provides a callback whenever a touch is detected within its bounds.

 ## What This Isn't